Isyana Sarasvati

-Isyana Sarasvati (born 2 May 1993) is an Indonesian singer-songwriter.
+Isyana Sarasvati (born 2 May 1993) is an Indonesian singer-songwriter and the founder of Redrose Records.
 She is a graduate of Singapore's Nanyang Academy of Fine Arts and London's Royal College of Music.
-Known for her original compositions, she wrote all of the songs on her 2015 debut pop album, Explore! and on her two subsequent albums, Paradox (2017) and Lexicon (2019).
+Known for her original compositions, she wrote all of the songs on her 2015 debut pop album, Explore! and on her three subsequent albums, Paradox (2017), Lexicon (2019) and ISYANA (2023).
 She has also performed as an opera singer in Singapore.
 She is the recipient of numerous Indonesian and international awards.